 Vision and Values

-Not all schools are the same.
 A secular education, with its humanistic ideals, praises man and what he has made and discovered and understood; but even among Christian schools, there can be differences.
-We consider the singular purpose of Christian Education is that it should lead students to think and live for the glory of God in every aspect of their lives.
-This feeds directly into our educational philosophy for what a distinctly Christian education means at Rehoboth, and provides the vision we have for our children:
+We consider the singular purpose of Christian education is that it should lead students to think and live for the glory of God in every aspect of their lives.
+This feeds directly into our educational philosophy for what a distinctly Christian education means at Rehoboth, and forms the basis for our vision, mission, and purpose.

 We believe that our students are made in God’s image (Gen 1:27).
 They are therefore due the dignity and respect that being an image-bearer of God entails.
 Each student is unique in character and gifted by God for His service (Eph 2:8-10).
 We view students as God’s children and hold that His Covenant of Grace extends to them also.
 Students have the potential to be future influencers for Christ in the culture and circumstances in which they live.